 Although based in Canada, CIFAR is a worldwide organisation, made up of nearly 400 fellows, scholars and advisers from more than 130 institutions in 17 countries.

-All the Azrieli scholars will get an opportunity to present their research and receive feedback from more senior CIFSAR fellows.
+All the CIFAR Azrieli Global Scholars will get an opportunity to present their research and receive feedback from more senior CIFAR fellows.
 They will also get a chance to reach beyond the usual boundaries of the academy and engage with the policy-makers and business leaders likely to benefit from their research.

 “This group of phenomenal young investigators is the future of research,” says CIFAR president and chief executive Alan Bernstein.